 - Aids in repairing and growing our skeletal muscle—helps us recover after exercise, specifically ARA

-- Can help increase lean body mass—some studies have linked ARA with building strength and it’s often used as a bodybuilding supplement; CLA is also used in bodybuilding supplements, but recent research suggests these are pro-inflammatory
+- Can help increase lean body mass—some studies link ARA with building strength and it’s often used as a bodybuilding supplement; some bodybuilding supplements also use CLA, but recent research suggests these are pro-inflammatory

 - Regulate metabolism